Zenbook: Recent history

-In 2024, Asus announced a new Zenbook Duo (UX8406) described as the world’s first 14-inch dual-screen OLED touchscreen laptop.The model featured two full-sized displays with a detachable keyboard, housed between the screens for transport and for use in a conventional laptop configuration.
+In 2024, Asus announced a new Zenbook Duo (UX8406) described as the world's first 14-inch dual-screen OLED touchscreen laptop.The model featured two full-sized displays with a detachable keyboard, housed between the screens for transport and for use in a conventional laptop configuration.
 The new Zenbook Duo also included a kickstand to elevate the device for more comfortable use in portrait and landscape modes, and incorporated AI-related capabilities.

 ASUS continues to integrate processors such as Intel Core Ultra with AI capabilities and AMD Ryzen AI series, along with OLED displays and the use of sustainable materials.
 Some Zenbook models are certified under the Intel Evo platform.

+In June 2026, Asus introduced a new Zenbook 14 (UX3480) at Computex.
+It is available with Intel, AMD, and Qualcomm processors.
+The models include the UX3480AA with an Intel Core Ultra Series 3 processor, the UX3480KA with an AMD Ryzen AI 300 Series processor, and the UX3480QA with a Qualcomm Snapdragon X processor.
+All three versions feature Ceraluminum covers in Zabriskie Beige, Komodo Coral, or Arctic Blue.The Snapdragon model weighs 1.1 kg, while the Intel and AMD models weigh 1.2 kg.
+Depending on the configuration, the laptops have a 14-inch, 16:10 OLED display with an 88% screen-to-body ratio.
+Asus claims the Intel model offers up to 17 hours of video playback, while the AMD and Snapdragon models can last up to 21 hours.

 Design

-ASUS Zenbook Ceraluminum Signature Editions are laptop models featuring Ceraluminum material, designed with inspiration from natural elements.

 At ASUS, design thinking is a core principle, emphasizing a human-centered approach that prioritizes user needs and experiences.This philosophy informs the development of products through an understanding of user interactions with technology.
 ASUS designs focus on both aesthetics and addressing real-world challenges, aiming for practical and meaningful innovation.The ASUS Zenbook series exemplifies this philosophy by integrating advanced technology, mechanical engineering, and material research with aesthetic considerations in its design.